bytems/Audio-Effects-Plug-ins/README.md

 # Summary
-This repository is a collection of audio effects plugins implemented from the explanations in the book *"The Complete Beginner's Guid to Audio Plug-in Development"* by Matthijs Hollemans, and takes as example the code provided with the book.
+This repository is a collection of audio effects plugins implemented from the explanations in the book *"The Complete Beginner's Guid to Audio Plug-in Development"* by Matthijs Hollemans.

 The audio effects implemented are: